-Driving around in Los Angeles or Orange County you have probably been in an accident or two?
-Depending on how serious the accident is the more likely you will not be in your right mind.
+Driving around in Los Angeles or Orange County you have probably been in an accident or two.
+Depending on how serious the accident is, the more likely you will not be in your right state of mind.

 Think of your auto insurance policy as six separate policies.
 Some types of coverages are required by state law, depending on where you live.
 Others are optional.
 Consider each one and ask yourself how much you need.

 Bodily injury liability (BI) coverage covers you if you cause an accident in which someone else is hurt or killed.
 State laws differ as to how much you are required to carry.
 Many financial experts recommend carrying at least $100,000 per person and $300,000 per occurrence – commonly expressed as “100/300.”
 Consider what assets you have to protect and what you can afford when deciding how much to purchase.

 Property damage liability (PD) coverage covers you when you damage someone else’s property.
 Usually it’s someone else’s car, but it could apply to buildings, utility poles, garage doors, and other physical property.
 State laws determine the minimum you must purchase.
 We recommend $50,000 at a minimum, but most of our clients opt for $100k or $250k in property coverage.

 Collision coverage covers damage to your car if you run into another car, a brick wall, a fire hydrant, or other object.
 This coverage is not required by law, though your bank may require it if you have an auto loan.
 You may choose a deductible on this coverage—what you must first pay out-of-pocket for a claim before the insurance kicks in.